Vivoe/ToLambda/README.md

 # ToLambda
 A primitive compiler that takes a subset of Racket and converts it to Lambda calculus.

 To get started, run main.rkt and run commands in the interaction window.
+Takes input from input.txt.

 Note: No effort was made (yet!) to make this any sort of readable or compact.
 Have fun reading the lambdas!
 Also, currently generates code from a DSL, actual compilation from Racket coming in the next few days.